Flora & Fauna of Botswana - Ride or Bike

 Intermediate-Advanced

-Traverse the Mopane savannah and stunning river valleys on horseback, with accommodation in three unique and beautiful camps, each with distinct design and character.
+Traverse the Mopane savannah and stunning river valleys on horseback or by mountain bike, with accommodation in three unique and beautiful camps, each with distinct design and character.
 This journey embraces the true definition of a safari: an expedition to observe animals in their natural habitat.
 Running throughout the year, this safari is a 7-night, Saturday to Saturday adventure that covers a distance of over 120 miles.
-From horseback, the beauty of the African topography, fauna and flora will unfurl, and be complimented by a touch of classic safari luxury: hot showers, mouth-watering food, and memorable camps.
+From horseback or by bike, the beauty of the African topography, fauna and flora will unfurl, and be complimented by a touch of classic safari luxury: hot showers, mouth-watering food, and memorable camps.
 As the wildlife in this area is not seasonal, wonderful game viewing experiences are possible throughout the year.

 Horses